SEND HELP!!* We have been taken over by The Studio and Star Factory.

 Zali is sixteen years old and has been performing in musicals since she was ten.
 She has been involved in many musicals with Adelaide Youth Theatre, and in 2018 she has played Dragon in Shrek the Musical and Melman from Madagascar Jnr.
 Zali has also performed with Impact Entertainment (Gen Z for Adelaide's Royal Show), Heaps Good Productions, Broadway 4Kidz and the Australian Classical Youth Ballet Company.

-Zara Blight is a 12 year old performer who sings, dances and acts and enjoys each in equal measure.
 Zara was thrilled to make her professional debut at the age of seven originating the role of Young Greta in Girl Asleep for Windmill Theatre.
-Her local stage credits include Jemima Potts in Chitty Chitty Bang Bang, Private in Madagascar Jnr, Little Red in Into The Woods Jnr , Marta in The Sound of Music and Alice in Alice Through The Looking Glass.
-She recently featured in her first music video for German DJ and producer, Claptone.
-Zara is a proud member of her school jazz choir and plays violin in the string orchestra.
-She enjoys singing with her ensemble GLO.
+Her local stage credits include Blousey Brown in Bugsy Malone with The Princes Players, Gertie Pye in Anne of Green Gables (Emma Knights Productions), Jemima Potts in Chitty Chitty Bang Bang, Private in Madagascar Jnr, Little Red in Into The Woods Jnr , Marta in The Sound of Music and Alice in Alice Through The Looking Glass.
+Zara has featured in the music video for Stronger by German DJ and producer, Claptone.
+Zara is a proud member of her school senior jazz choir and plays violin in the senior string orchestra.
+Zara performs in the vocal quartet, Glo.